Konste11ation/snitch/README.md

 # Snitch System

 This monolithic repository hosts software and hardware for the Snitch generator and generated systems.
-# Test
+# Author
-Occamy-mac
-Fanchen Kong
+This repo is maintained by Fanchen Kong as the master thesis at KU Leuven
+Supervisor: Prof. Marian Verhelst
+Daily Supervisor: Giuseppe Maria Sarda & Guilherme Pereira Paim

 ## Getting Started